Determining menu prices is crucial to keep in mind when wanting to succeed as a business.

 - A restaurant has a target food cost percentage of 33%.

-Given this number, the restaurant can decide on the final selling price considering other factors such as competition, volume and labour costs.
+Given this number, the restaurant can decide on the final selling price by considering other factors such as competition, volume, and labor costs.